 I was born in Ottawa and now live in Toronto with photographer Mark Fawcett.

-I identify as queer and non-binary.
+I am blessed with two children, and identify as queer and non-binary.